gitpress-io/gitpress-docs/source/faq.md

 GitPress doesn't offer any online editor because we think standalone Markdown editor will do a better job for you.

-You can use any editor you like to compose your articles.
-In additional, GitPress uses Git to sync content, you can use Github's online editor to write your articles.
+You can use any Markdown editor you like to compose your articles.
+In additional, GitPress uses Git to sync content, you can use
+Github's online editor to write your articles.

 **Q: How many programming languages do you support?**